1910 All-Ireland Senior Football Championship final

 The 1910 All-Ireland Senior Football Championship final was the 23rd All-Ireland Final and the deciding match of the 1910 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

 Summary

 For a second consecutive year, the final pitted the Leinster champions Louth against Kerry, the champions of Munster.
 Louth, captained by Larry McCormack of Drogheda, was seeking its first All-Ireland SFC title, while Kerry aimed to repeat the success of 1909 and secure a fourth title overall.

 However, the eagerly anticipated contest did not take place, as Louth received a walkover due to Kerry's refusal to play, after the Great Southern and Western Railway declined to sell tickets to their supporters at reduced rates.

 Details

-The Louth team that defeated Dublin in the Leinster final, which would presumably have lined out against Kerry had the final gone ahead, was as follows:
+The Louth team officially selected to meet Kerry in the All-Ireland final at Jones’s Road on 13 November 1910 was announced the previous day.
+The selection differed from the team that defeated Dublin in the Leinster final by one change, with Jim Hughes (Young Irelands) replacing the injured Jim McDonnell (Tredaghs).